Male Pattern Baldness is the primary cause of 95% of all hair loss in men.

 Most sources on the internet about male pattern baldness fail to cover the effects of the condition other than the changes in appearance.

-The physical changes are just the tip of the iceberg, androgenetic alopecia can affect every aspect of your life; whether it be your social life, your career, even your dating life.
+The physical changes are just the tip of the iceberg, and androgenetic alopecia can affect every aspect of your life, whether it be your social life, career, or even dating life.

 A recent study concluded that “the experience of scalp hair loss in men is psychologically damaging, causing intense emotional suffering, and often leading to personal, social, and work-related problems.”